stefanionescu/yc-cofounder-matching-bot/README.md

 Moreover, the current version of the bot doesn't check whether a founder has a specific idea, has the same timing as you or if they fall within a specific age range.
 If you'd like any of these features to be added, let me know by [creating an Issue](https://github.com/stefanionescu/yc-cofounder-matching-bot/issues).

-Finally, the bot will not loop through profiles in case you've already contacted 20 potential cofounders in a particular week.

 ## Requirements

 Install [Python](https://www.python.org/downloads/) and [Docker](https://docs.docker.com/engine/install/) before you test the bot.